storj-archived/storj.js/README.md

 ### To do:
   * **Solve mixed content errors on https pages (important!)**
     * WebRTC or "Let's Encrypt"
-  * Automatically replace special browser storj tags with equivalent elements
-  * Use supplied file size, requires PR deployment
-  * Use supplied mimetype of file and create DOM element
-    * Requires [this pull request](https://github.com/Storj/bridge/pull/288) to be merged
   * Properly handle errors and issue X retries per shard
     * Add failed pointers to exclude list